-During business hours, you are strongly urged to contact the Director of Civil Rights & Title IX Compliance, Old Sub Building, Room 108, 806-651-3199.
+During business hours, you are strongly urged to contact the Title IX coordinator, Kilgore Research Center, Room 147, 806-651-3199.

-In order to report an alleged violation of the Title IX Sexual Misconduct Policy, you may report directly to the Director of Civil Rights & Title IX Compliance at 806-651-3199, University Police Department 806-651-2300, or you may complete the Online complaint form, https://apps.wtamu.edu/forms/complaint.php.
+In order to report an alleged violation of the Title IX Sexual Misconduct Policy, you may report directly to the Title IX coordinator at 806-651-3199, University Police Department 806-651-2300, or you may complete the online complaint form, https://apps.wtamu.edu/forms/complaint.php.